shakyShane/laravel4-backbone-marionette/readme.md

     // Generate the style.css from the Sass files grunt compass

+    // Generate the style.css from the Sass files & break the cache grunt build-css

+    // Watch all files in the SASS directory & compile on save. grunt watch:sass

-    // Watch all files in the SASS directory & compile on save. (live reload included) grunt server-sass --force
+    // Watch all files in the SASS directory & compile on save. (browser-sync included) grunt server-sass --force

+    // Lint JS files & run the tests once grunt test

+    // Lint JS files.
+Watching JS files for changes & run tests on each change grunt test-watch

+    // Run the tests
+    grunt karma:unit

-    // Start the Karma server to run all tests grunt karma
+    // Watch all JS files and run the tests when a file changes. grunt karma:unit

+    // alias for test, build-js & build-css - basically everything you want to do on before a release grunt release

 ## Possible Issues